High-power handling and bias stability of thin-film Lithium Tantalate microring and coupling resonators: Introduction

 \section{Introduction}

-Thin-film lithium niobate (TFLN) has been developed over the past decade and is currently one of the primary candidate platforms for next-generation optical communication networks for both short-haul and long-haul communications \cite{zhu2021integrated}.
-TFLN fabrication is now mature.
-However, LN suffers strongly from the photo-refractive (PR) effect, which severely limits the power handling capability and makes devices unstable, limiting practical applications.
-The PR effect is challenge to wide adoption of TFLN devices for numerous applications, due to the need to limit the optical power and the hindrance to stable operation \cite{xu2021mitigating,xu2021bidirectional,lu2021ultralow,sun2017nonlinear}.
+Thin-film lithium niobate (TFLN) has been developed over the past decade and is currently one of the primary candidate platforms for next-generation optical communication networks, both short-haul and long-haul \cite{zhu2021integrated}.
+While TFLN fabrication techniques have significantly matured, the platform is strongly affected by the photorefractive (PR) effect, which severely limits power handling capability and long-term device stability, thereby limiting practical applications.
+This inherent instability remains a critical barrier to the wide adoption of TFLN, as it necessitates strictly limited optical power levels and complicates the achievement of reliable, steady-state operation in practical environments \cite{xu2021mitigating,xu2021bidirectional,lu2021ultralow,sun2017nonlinear}.
 Although ultra-efficient photonic devices on the TFLN platform have been demonstrated, such as ultra-low threshold parametric oscillator \cite{lu2021ultralow}, photon-pair generation \cite{ma2020ultrabright}, microwave to optical quantum transducer \cite{xu2021bidirectional,McKenna2020Cryogenic,Holzgrafe2020Cavity}, low-drive ultra high speed modulator \cite{xue2022breaking}, instability, and drift due to the PR effect fundamentally limits device performance \cite{xu2021mitigating, Arge2025SqueezedTFLN}.
 Normalized efficiency is exceptionally high for many of the demonstrations on the TFLN platform, but the inability to increase on-chip optical power directly hinders practical applications.
 The PR effect also causes DC bias instability \cite{xu2020high,Warner2025DCStable}, which makes stable low-power bias circuits not possible on TFLN \cite{xu2020high}.
 The thermo-optic (TO) effect can be used for bias control for traveling wave-modulator \cite{xu2020high}, or resonators \cite{al2025multi}.
 However, as the TO effect is weak for the LN platform, it causes very high static power consumption \cite{xu2020high}.
 This then prevents scaling to practical, large-scale, photonic circuits on TFLN, where many such bias circuits are necessary.
 Especially for quantum applications where cryogenic stable bias circuits are required \cite{psiquantum2025manufacturable}, TFLN loses its fundamental advantage of the EO effect due to this instability \cite{xu2021bidirectional,Holzgrafe2020Cavity,McKenna2020Cryogenic}.